karafka/rdkafka-ruby/README.md

 ## Example

-To see everything working run these in separate tabs:
+To see everything working, run these in separate tabs:

 ```
 bundle exec rake consume_messages